Helicopters Models from

 The other thing I had learned on the first canopy was to not try to sand and polish the seams on the canopy assembly, held loosely in the spare fuselage with Tamiya tape, or in my fingers.
 This approach placed too much stress on the fragile glue joints, causing them to partially crack open, requiring repeated re-gluings.

-Instead, I glued the unsanded canopy assembly to the fuselage with Testor's liquid cement, and then faired the canopy into the fuselage with 30-minute epoxy.
-Before the epoxy had cured, I used 91% denatured alcohol on a folded paper towel to carefuly smooth away the excess epoxy, leaving cleanly filled gaps and fillets between the canopy and the fuselage.
+Instead, this time I glued the unsanded canopy assembly to the fuselage with Testor's liquid cement, and then faired the canopy into the fuselage with 30-minute epoxy.
+Before the epoxy had cured, I used 91% denatured alcohol on a folded paper towel to carefuly smooth away the excess epoxy, leaving cleanly filled gaps and creating fillets between the canopy and the fuselage.
 Now, when I began to sand the canopy, it was strongly supported on all of its edges.
 No flexing here to weaken the joints between pieces.
 Also, in theory, the canopy was sealed to the fuselage with glue and epoxy, so no dust or debris could get inside and be seen.
+Ha.

 Much more successful second attempt at a three piece bulged canopy installed on fuselage and polished.